Events

 Guide: Brooks Curtis

 Join Brooks Curtis for a walk in the Bird Hills Nature Area.
 We will learn how to identify and eradicate many invasive species (spring and woody invasive).
-We will discuss the restoration successes and the challenges.
+We will discuss restoration successes and challenges.
 We will also discuss the history and explore some of the features of the Bird Hills Nature Area.
 Most of the walk will be on the trails, but there might be an opportunity to go off trail in a few areas.

 Brooks has been a park steward at Bird Hills Nature Area, Ann Arbor’s largest at 146 acres, for about nine years.
 During that time, there has been a substantial reduction in the number of invasive species due to the involvement of many volunteers and City of Ann Arbor staff support (Nature Area Preservation).